Complexity of trust-region methods with unbounded Hessian approximations for smooth and nonsmooth optimization: Introduction

-where \(f\) and \(c\) are continuously differentiable and may be nonconvex, and \(h\) is convex but may be nonsmooth.
-Note that~\eqref{eq:nlp-composite} is a special case of~\eqref{eq:nlp}.
-They show that both algorithms have a complexity bound of \(O(\epsilon^{-2})\).
+where \(f\) and \(c\) are continuously differentiable and may be nonconvex, and \(h\) is convex but may be nonsmooth, and is Lipschitz-continuous.
+Note that~\eqref{eq:nlp-composite} is a special case of~\eqref{eq:nlp}, but the convexity assumption on \(h\) is strong.
+They show that both algorithms have a complexity bound of \(O(\epsilon^{-2})\). \citet{grapiglia-yuan-yuan-2016} provide a unified convergence theory for smooth optimization that has trust-region methods as a special case.
+They also generalize the results of \citep{cartis-gould-toint-2011c} under the same assumptions.

-\citet{aravkin-baraldi-orban-2022} describe a proximal trust-region algorithm to solve~\eqref{eq:nlp} using bounded quasi-Newton approximations.
+\citet{aravkin-baraldi-orban-2022} describe a proximal trust-region algorithm to solve~\eqref{eq:nlp} using bounded model Hessians.
 They also present a quadratic regularization variant.
-They establish that their criticality measure is smaller than \(\epsilon\) in at most \(O(\epsilon^{-2})\) iterations for both algorithms. \citet{aravkin-baraldi-orban-2022b} adapt these algorithms to solve nonsmooth regularized least-squares problems and obtain the same complexity bound.
+They establish that their criticality measure is smaller than \(\epsilon\) in at most \(O(\epsilon^{-2})\) iterations for both algorithms. \citet{aravkin-baraldi-orban-2022b} adapt these algorithms to solve nonsmooth regularized least-squares problems and obtain the same complexity bound under the assumption that the residual Jacobian is uniformly bounded.
+As far as we know, the complexity analyses of \citep{aravkin-baraldi-orban-2022,aravkin-baraldi-orban-2022b} make the weakest assumptions on \(h\) so far, that \(h\) be lsc.

-\citet{baraldi-kouri-2022} also describe a proximal trust-region algorithm for convex regularizers \(h\).
+\citet{baraldi-kouri-2022} also describe a proximal trust-region algorithm for convex \(h\).
 In addition, they allow the use of inexact objective and gradient evaluations.
 As \citet{toint-1988} in the smooth case, they assume that

 where

 and \(\varphi_k\) is a smooth model of \(f\) about \(x_k\).
 In particular, if \(\varphi_k\) is a second-order Taylor approximation at \(x_k\) with Hessian approximation \(B_k\), \(\omega_k = \sup \left\{s^T B_k s / \|s\|^2 \mid 0 < \|s\| \le \Delta_k \right\}\), so that~\eqref{eq:asm-sum-invmaxomegaj-inf} is reminiscent of~\eqref{eq:asm-sum-invmaxBj-inf}.
 If \(\omega_k\) is bounded independently of \(k\), which is the case for bounded Hessian approximations, they show that their algorithm enjoys a complexity bound of \(O(\epsilon^{-2})\).